 The Escea DF-Series gas fire is a room sealed gas appliance designed to be built into a masonry cavity or a false chimney cavity.
 DF-series products are provided with standoffs to ensure adequate clearances to combustible materials.
-DF990 is provided with an additional lintel spacer (see section; creating the cavity).
 These appliances are flued using co-linear flexible aluminum flue (with PolyPro flue extensions for some models) connected to a Power Flue.
-The user will control their fire with the Radio Frequency (RF) remote that will normally be located in it's wall mount cradle.
+The user will control their fire with the Radio Frequency (RF) remote that will normally be located in its wall mount cradle.
 In addition to the RF remote the appliance has a single auxiliary On/Off button on the unit.
 When not in operation it is in a standby mode unless it is physically isolated from the mains supply.